 - If your work is a video or sound file please make your file available for viewing on a website such as YouTube, Vimeo or Soundcloud.
 You will need this link address in your application.
 It is not possible to attach sound or video files to your entry.

 - Payment of the $50 entry fee is required as part of the entry process (Visa and Mastercard accepted)

 The Ramsay Art Prize winning work will be acquired into the Art Gallery of South Australia’s collection at no additional cost.

-The winner will be announced at an invitation only event on Friday 24 May 2019.
+The winner will be announced at an invitation only event in May 2021.